Valdes-Tresanco-MS/gmx_MMPBSA/README.md

                          File name forced to end in [.csv].
 This file is only written when specified on the command-line.
                          (default: None)
-  -gui                  Open charts application when all calculations finished (default: True)
+  -gui                  Open charts application when all calculations finished (default: True) -s                    Perform stability calculation.

-Options:
-  These options specify explicit calculation type and forcefield to prepare the Amber topologies

-  -s                    Perform stability calculation.
 Only the complex parameter are required.
 If ligand is non-Protein
                          (small molecule) type will required the ligand mol2 file parameters.
 In any other case receptor and ligand parameters will be ignored.
-See description bellow (default: False) -pff <Forcefield>     Used forcefield to make the protein MD in Gromacs.
-Allowed: amber14sb, amber99sb-ildn, amber99sb, amber03, amber99, amber96, amber94. (default: amber14sb) -lff <Forcefield>     Used forcefield to make the ligand MD in Gromacs.
-Allowed: gaff, gaff2. (default: gaff) -st                   Define if complex, receptor and ligand trajectories is solvated.
-We assume that the entry trajectory contains ions and water (default: True)
+See description bellow (default: False)

 Complex:
   Complex files and info that are needed to perform the calculation.
 If the receptor and / or the ligand are not